 by Susan Arruda

 Keeping good posture is a crucial and overlooked component of overall good health and the longterm consequences of poor posture runs a very lengthy list; from weak muscles, tight and stiffness that may be highly predominant upon waking, muscular imbalances, leg pain with numbness, tingling and weakness, breathing problems, spinal dysfunction, joint and disc degeneration, decreased quality of life, and more!
-Yes, somethingso seemingly simple and insignificant as posture can really amount to big trouble long term.
-Some of the more serious health problems people experience can very well be the simple result of poor posture and the effects of erosion on the body over time, but we're often in search of a more complex reason.
-In observing adults and working with students ranging from 11-14 yrs. old has brought fourth a strong awareness on the mass proportion of poor posture as an epidemic and the lack of knowledge surrounding it.
+Yes, something so seemingly simple and insignificant as posture can really amount to big trouble, long term.
+Some of the more serious health problems people experience can very well be the result of poor posture and the effects of erosion on the body over time, but we're often in search of a more complex reason and dismiss posture weaknesses and how serious they can become if they go unnoticed and are not dealt with.

 The literal meaning of posture means to put or place.
-Keeping our body position in the most favourable anatomical position to avoid undue stress and muscle imbalances is crucial for long term health, not to mention, it's aesthetically more appealing and yes, looking good in addition to feeling good, go hand in hand.
+Keeping our body position in the most favourable anatomical position to avoid undue stress and muscle imbalances is crucial for long term health, not to mention, it's aesthetically more appealing; and yes, looking good in addition to feeling good, go hand in hand.
 Engaging the abdominals is required to keep proper upright alignment and more specifically, learning to recruit and engage the deep transverse abdominals.

 Sitting in your car is an ideal time to capitalize on putting this into practice.
 You want to strive to maintain natural alignment of all three curves in your spine (cervical, thoracic, lumbar).
 Sit as upright as possible, press your head back against your car headrest to counter the common protruding chin, have your butt all the way to the back of the seat while keeping your shoulders down and back and tighten and draw in the abs.
 In maintaining the natural curve of the spine, there will be a curve at the neck and lower back.
 Good standing posture requires engaging the deep TVA muscle (this supports and stabilizes the spine) along with alignment and positioning of the pelvis.
 Cue an imaginary line that aligns the shoulders over hips, and knee to ankle alignment.